-This report summarizes how people with disabilities are faring in the community.
+This 2011 report summarized how people with disabilities were faring in the community.
 It covers schools, jobs, housing, and support for families.

 |Students with Asperger Syndrome: A Guide for College Personnel|

-This book helps staff at colleges support students who have Asperger Syndrome.
+This book helps college faculty and staff support students who have Asperger syndrome.

-A book about the best ways to help high school students with disabilities prepare for adult life.
+This book is about the best ways to help high school students with disabilities prepare for adult life.

 |Take Control of Asperger's Syndrome: The Official Strategy Guide for Teens With Asperger's Syndrome and Nonverbal Learning Disorders|